 It just so happens that spring is the perfect time to plant tomatoes.
 And, cherry tomatoes are perfect for kids and new gardeners.
 They are easy to grow, and fun to pick!

 One plant should have a steady stream of tomatoes for the whole season.
 I remember as a child my Grandpa grew cherry tomatoes and I would head straight for the plants in the backyard when I came over to see if there were any tomatoes to pick.

 We have dabbled in a little gardening here and there, but we haven't planted any tomatoes since the kids have been old enough to remember.
 So, we are excited to get started.
 Our garden area isn't quite ready for planting yet so we are going to use upside down tomato planters.
 These are no hassle planters.
 They take up little space and are off the ground away from little critters.

 Watch how easy it was for the kids.

 The following links are Amazon Affiliate links.
 I may earn a small commission from purchases at no cost to the reader.
 All items were choses by me only.

 The only thing you need to get besides the container is soil and either seeds or a small plant.
 Seeds are best for the Topsy Turvey and a plant is best for the other containers.
 I recommend organic potting soil that says that is suitable for edible plants.
 You can visit your local nursey and find some soil to suit your needs or order something like this from Amazon.

 Gardening is such a great family activity and kids who plant their own food are more likely to try it.
 Tomatoes are a healthy addition to a kids diet.
 Read more about the health benefits here.
 Remember, cutting cherry tomatoes in half lengthwise is a good way to prevent choking.
 I always make sure my kids are sitting down when they eat them also.
 You can always get one of these handy tools also!

-If your kids don't like to touch the dirt, you can always get some gardening gloves and shovel.
+P.S.
+If your kids don't like to touch the dirt, you can always get some gardening gloves and tools.